Wilaak/Route2/README.md

 $router->dispatch();
 ```

 By storing your routes in a PHP file, you take advantage of PHP’s OPcache, which compiles and stores the route definitions in memory.
+Making startup times nearly instantaneous.

 ## License